 Another common concern in the past was the issue of standardization as to reading the information on microchips.
 Not all scanners could read them in the past due to a variation of frequencies.
 Newer scanners read older microchips, European microchips, as well as ISO microchips.

 Follow Up After Microchipping

 If you adopt a pet, the rescue or shelter will often microchip the pet before he goes home.
 For pets not already microchipped, shelters that offer low cost pet medical care may charge a minimal fee.
 You can also make an appointment with your veterinarian to get your pet a chip.
 Costs to microchip commonly average $25-40.

 Once your pet has a microchip, it’s important to check periodically to ensure the information is current and correct.
 The chip won’t be effective if you have the wrong number, or if your information is not in the database properly if your pet goes missing.

-If your pet is lost, anyone can take him to a vet office or shelter equipped with a chip scanner.
+If your pet is lost, and his collar is missing, anyone can take him to a vet office or shelter equipped with a chip scanner.
 The scanner reads the contact information in the database.